-Today, the term wainscot — and the more common wainscoting — simply refers to some type of wall paneling that is used on the interior of a space and covers the lower portion of the wall.
-While it has a protective function of adding a layer over the wall material and paint, wainscoting's main purpose is decorative.
-Despite periods of heightened popularity, like the Arts & Crafts movement, wainscoting has never gone out of style, so it offers an accessible and time-tested option for adding more flair to a room.
+Today, the term "wainscot" — and the more common "wainscoting" — refers to a type of paneling used on the interior of a space that covers the lower portion of the wall.
+While it has the protective function of adding a layer over the wall material and paint, the main purpose of the raised panels is to decorate a space.

 "[Wainscoting is used] to break the wall space visually," says Bill Musso, president of Atlanta-based Musso Design Group.
-"It doesn't really have a function these days, it's more visual.
+"It doesn't really have a function these days; it's more visual.
 Over the years, it's become more of a decorative thing."

-Nevertheless, Musso explains that wainscot can be used to keep walls safe from damage and blemishes in heavy-traffic areas like entryways, stairways and hallways — just the types of places people are likely to bump or run their hands over the walls.
+Nevertheless, Musso explains that you can use wainscot to keep walls safe from damage and blemishes in heavy-traffic areas like entryways, stairways and hallways — just the types of places people are likely to bump or run their hands over the walls.

 Think of children with sticky fingers, and you will understand the purpose of shielding your paint or wallpaper with this protective layer.

 Wainscoting vs. Chair Rail Molding